 - You can edit raw photographs

-Please don’t be too alarmed by what I’m about to say below.
-For the average user that has zero interest in plugging in multiple high speed USB devices, this will not affect them.
+For the average user that has zero interest in plugging in multiple high speed USB devices, none of this will interest them.

 USB 3.1 isn’t always USB 3.1

-It’s not mentioned in the documentation anywhere and I am hugely interested in USB C USB 3.1 phones as I can use them as a portable backup device for my Sony a7rII camera (taking a laptop isn’t an option on long hikes.)
+It’s not mentioned in the documentation anywhere and USB C USB 3.1 phones are of interest to me as I can use them as a portable backup device for my Sony a7rII camera (taking a laptop isn’t an option on long hikes.)

-Here’s the problem though… If you plug in a memory card reader with dual slots, with the intention to move files from a large SD card to a microSD card (NOT the built in microSD card reader) on the same USB reader, i.e. a hub of sorts, then it will revert to USB 2.0 speeds.
+Here’s the problem though… If you plug in a memory card reader with dual slots, with the intention to move files from a large SD card to a microSD card (NOT the built in microSD card reader) on the same USB reader, then it will revert to USB 2.0 speeds.

-Some people have tested a few devices, noticed that a Samsung T5 SSD is fast and that their third party HUB is slow, and then drawn the conclusion that the Samsung Galaxy Note 8 (actually I think the comment I read was about the Samsung Galaxy s8+ but the same logic applies) favours Samsung’s own equipment.
-From what I can tell this is not true at all–non causa pro causa.
+Some people have tested a few devices, noticed that a Samsung T5 SSD is fast and that their third party HUB is slow, and then made the assumption that the Samsung Galaxy Note 8 (actually I think the comment I read was about the Samsung Galaxy s8+ but the same logic applies) favours Samsung’s own equipment.
+This is not true at all–non causa pro causa.

-The limitation is based around the number of devices, not the brand of device.
-It could be entirely a software based limitation as the phone has the hardware to work in USB 3.1 mode; however, I’m not 100% sure.
-I suspect the port doesn’t supply the same amount of current as last years model.
+The limitation is based around how the phone views the device.
+With a dual card SD reader, it sees it as a HUB it doesn’t really like.
+USB HUBs with HDMI ports are also disliked.
+It’s not brand specific.
+It could be entirely a software based limitation as the phone has the hardware to work in USB 3.1 mode; however, I’m not sure either way.

 There are a few ways to make a battery explode, 1) short it.
 2) short it by crushing it.
 3) discharge it incredibly fast.
 4) charge it incredibly fast.
 5) discharge it fast enough to expand and crush itself (if there’s not enough room in the case).
 6) charge it fast enough to expand and crush itself (if there’s not enough room in the case).

 The battery undoubtedly has more room in the case compared to last years model, and by limiting the amount of current to the USB port, it would be far less likely to discharge too quickly.
-In other words, I suspect they’ve gone safety mad.
-I’d be fine with that if they informed the user, but there’s no mention of this.
+In other words, I suspect it’s a bit of a safety issue.
+I’d be fine with that if they informed the user, but there’s no mention of this anywhere.

 USB card reader information